Mobility Program Guidelines 2019

 3.5 Host Institutions

-Study is eligible at Offshore Campuses of Australian Universities, if the Home University provides confirmation that the following conditions are met:
+Study may be undertaken at Offshore Campuses of Australian Universities, if the Home University provides confirmation that the following conditions are met:

 - there are no local universities in the proposed location that offer relevant courses that would receive academic credit from the Home University